Free Volunteer Matching resource

 Some volunteer management platforms come with integrated technology that automatically suggests opportunities based on preferences.
 If your current system does not have this feature, consider composing and posting a list of exciting, upcoming opportunities based on the most common skills and interests you encounter.

-Additionally, some nonprofits choose to send a targeted monthly newsletter to volunteers that promotes selected opportunities.
+Additionally, some nonprofits choose to send a targeted monthly newsletter to volunteers that promote selected opportunities.
 Many email platforms will allow you to group and filter volunteers based on the tags you create (like skills and interests).

 Research shows that the organizations that adopted best practices designed to increase volunteer satisfaction had the overall highest retention rates.
 Effective volunteer management practices and retention of volunteers start with intuitive volunteer matching.
 So, let’s help all volunteers do the best work they can.